castorini/anserini/docs/experiments-msmarco-v2.md

 ```

 Same instructions as above.
-On the same machine, indexing takes around 40min.
+On the same machine, indexing takes around 40 minutes.
 Complete index occupies 134 GB (11,959,635 documents).
 Index size can be reduced by removing the options `-storePositions`, `-storeDocvectors`, `-storeRaw` as appropriate.
 For reference: